Kevin Anderson (politician)

-Kevin John Anderson is an Australian politician.
-Anderson is the New South Wales Minister for Lands and Water and the Minister for Hospitality and Racing in the Perrottet ministry since December 2021.
-Anderson is also a member of the New South Wales Legislative Assembly representing Tamworth for the Nationals since 26 March 2011.
+Kevin John Anderson is an Australian politician serving in the New South Wales Legislative Assembly.
+He has represented Tamworth as a member of the Nationals since 26 March 2011.

-Anderson had previously served as the Minister for Better Regulation and Innovation in the second Berejiklian and Perrottet ministries between April 2019 and December 2021.
+Anderson was the New South Wales Minister for Better Regulation and Innovation in the second Berejiklian and Perrottet ministries between April 2019 and December 2021.
+Anderson was later the Minister for Lands and Water and the Minister for Hospitality and Racing in the Second Perrottet ministry from December 2021 to March 2023.

 Early years and background

-Anderson moved to Tamworth, aged 30 years.
+Anderson moved to Tamworth at the age of 30.
 He spent eleven years as a journalist and news reader with the local Prime Television station.
 He left Prime in 2004 to work with Hunter New England Area Health Service as a communications and business development manager.
 He stood unsuccessfully for the Nationals in Tamworth at the 2007 election.

 Anderson was a director of Centreboard Media, a local public relations and marketing consultancy with experience in events such as the Tamworth Country Music Festival.
 Anderson has been active in community groups in the region, including Westpac Rescue Helicopter, the Salvation Army, the St Nicholas School Board, and Ronald McDonald House in Tamworth.
 In his spare time Anderson plays rhythm guitar and sings in a local band called Splashpool.

 Political career

 In a first initiative for the Nationals, Anderson was endorsed following a plebiscite where 4,293 local people voted from a pre-selected field of four candidates.
 The vote was open to members of the Nationals and the general community, voting at eight polling stations in the electorate, open to anyone on the NSW electoral roll.
 Anderson defeated James Treloar, the local mayor, on preferences.

 At the March 2011 elections, Anderson was elected Member for Tamworth and received a swing of 14.7 points, defeating the sitting independent Peter Draper, winning 57.8 per cent of the vote on a two-party-preferred basis.
 Following the 2019 state election, Anderson was sworn in as the Minister for Better Regulation and Innovation in the second Berejiklian ministry, with effect from 2 April 2019.
 Following Berejiklian's resignation as Premier, the election of Dominic Perrottet as Liberal leader, and a subsequent rearrangement of the Perrottet ministry, Anderson was sworn in as Minister for Lands and Water and Minister for Hospitality and Racing on 21 December 2021.
+On 9 June 2023, Anderson was granted retention of The Honourable title by the Governor for life, for having served as a Member of the Executive Council for more than three years.

+On 18 November 2025, following the resignation of leader Dugald Saunders, Anderson won the deputy leadership alongside Gurmesh Singh as leader.